Hypothermia and Frostbite - Medical Condition

 If you’re helping someone with hypothermia or frostbite, follow these instructions:

-You can move the person out of the cold, provide indirect heat (but not directly on the skin), and wrap the frostbitten parts in sterile bandages and try to keep them from getting banged or hurt any further.
+You can move the person out of the cold, dry them off, provide indirect heat (but not directly on the skin), and wrap the frostbitten parts in sterile bandages and try to keep them from getting banged or hurt any further.